marknesh/storage-googledrive-export/PREINSTALL.md

 ## Before installing the extension

-> Enable Google Drive api for your project and create a Service Account before installing this extension.
+> Enable Google Drive API for your project before installing this extension.

-- Create a folder in Google Drive and **share** access to that folder with the Service Account Client Email.
+- Create a folder in Google Drive and **share** access to that folder with the **Extension Service Account Email**, in the format `ext-storage-googledrive-export@<YOUR-PROJECT-ID>.iam.gserviceaccount.com`

 - Now you are ready to install the extension.